Foundations of Clinical Leadership and Management

 |School||School of Medicine and Public Health|

-Content will be in the form of paper based and on-line readings and texts, online recordings and power point presentations, case examples and templates.
+Course content will be organised in themes across 3 main modules, each of 4 weeks duration: Defining Leadership and Management, Stepping into the Leadership Role; and Effective Teams (including: putting it all together).Content will be in the form of paper based and on-line readings and texts, online recordings and power point presentations, case examples and templates.
 Assessments will be multiple-choice examination (week 5), written critique (due post recess) and a problem solving design work (exam period).

-|Timetable||2014 Course Timetables for CLAM6006|
+|Timetable||2018 Course Timetables for CLAM6006|